 3) The feeling of uncertainty is awful and must be avoided

 Another unrealistic and rigid rule that will leave a person feeling frustrated constantly.
 Uncertainty is a natural part of life and learning to live with uncertainty is the key to feeling less worried.

 Be aware of your worries but try not to respond to each and every worry you have.
 See the worry as a transitional thought, like a passing cloud or pebble in a stream – you see it but you don’t have to “buy into” the worry/thought.
-Remind yourself that worrying is made up up thoughts that are NOT facts.
+Remind yourself that worrying is made up of thoughts that are NOT facts.

 Focus on the present moment after the worry has passed.
-Stay in the moment rather than letting your thoughts wander of to “what if” thinking about the future or the past.
+Stay in the moment rather than letting your thoughts wander off to “what if” thinking about the future or the past.
 Being mindful makes it harder to worry.

 Unhelpful behaviours that maintain our worries:

 1) Seeking reassurance – this only triggers further uncertainty and worry.

 2) Checking and re-checking.
 The “what if” questions sows seeds of doubt.